fabriziogianni7/starknet-zkproof-verifier/README.md

 ## Starknado Cash

 Starknado Cash demonstrates how to send private transactions on Starknet using zk-SNARKs in a Tornado Cash-like style.

+### Starknado cash user story
+- user A deposit STRK in pool.cairo, providing a commitment hash derived from a secret (possibly made off-chain with a [tool like that](https://poseidon-hash.online/))
+- user A generate proof with commitment hash as public input and secret as private input
+- user A send proof to user B
+- user B uses commitment hash and proof to withdraw the tokens

 ### Compiling the Circuit